SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 cleaning will help you use some of these features.
 Data cleaning also puts your data in a better format prior to importation into a different statistical analysis program.
-We will show you how to use some features of spreadsheet programs to check your data quality along the way and produce preliminary summary statistics.
+We will show you how to use some features of spreadsheet programs to check your data quality and produce preliminary summary statistics.

 In this lesson we are going to talk about: